Symptoms and treatment of diabetes

 - A sweet or acetone smell to the breath

-There is no cure for this type of diabetes, but you can keep it under control by supplying the body with the right amount of insulin through pumps, injections or pen injections.
+There is no cure for this type of diabetes, but through proper management living with diabetes can be well-controlled by supplying the body with the right amount of insulin through pumps, injections or pen injections.
 Monitoring the blood sugar level is extremely important for people with type 1.
 If the blood sugar level is even a little bit off, complications can occur which are sometimes fatal.

 Type 2 diabetes